Sage-Bionetworks/BridgeDocs/_articles/synchronous_health_data_submission.md

 ## For Surveys

+When you publish a survey, Bridge will automatically create a schema for it, as described in [V1 Legacy Surveys](bundled_zip_file_uploads.html#v1-legacy-surveys).

 Submitting health data for surveys is exactly the same as submitting health data for schemas, except instead of using the schemaId and schemaRevision attributes, you use the surveyGuid and surveyCreatedOn attributes.
 This surveyGuid and surveyCreatedOn correspond to the survey (in Bridge server) that the bundle should be submitted against.

+For your data, you should submit a map of key-value pairs, where the key is the survey question name, and the value is the answer.
+Bridge will automatically transcribe the data in the specified file into the answers field.

 In this case, your request body would look like: